alexliyang/vr-project/README.md

 ## Object recognition

 In order to choose a good-performing object recognition network for our system, we have tested several CNNs with different architectures: VGG (2014), ResNet (2015) and DenseNet (2016).
 These networks have been both trained from scratch and fine-tuned using some pre-trained weights.
 The experiments have been carried out using different datasets: [TT100K classsification dataset](http://cg.cs.tsinghua.edu.cn/traffic-sign/) and [BelgiumTS dataset](http://btsd.ethz.ch/shareddata/) for traffic sign detection, and **TODO: rest of datasets used**.
 Prior to the training, we have made an [analysis](https://drive.google.com/open?id=1X12gU2ey36rb43kPksHG0TC4MICftWRa7zByaTK6Egg) of the datasets to facilitate the interpretation of the results obtained.
 Finally, we have tuned several parameters of the architectures and the training process in order to get better results.
-After all the experiments done, we have chosen the **name** network as the best performing one for our system, reaching an accuracy of **acc**% in the TT100K dataset and **acc**% in the **name** dataset **etc...**.

 ### Contributions to the code

   - `models/denseNet_FCN.py` - adaptation of [this](https://github.com/tdeboissiere/DeepLearningImplementations/tree/master/DenseNet)     implementation of DenseNet to the framework and generalization of the axes of the batch normalization layers, which was only working correctly for Theano.

   - `models/resnet.py` - adaptation of the resnet50 Keras model to the framework.

+  - `callbacks/callbacks.py` and `callbacks/callbacks_factory.py` - implemented a new callback, LRDecayScheduler, that allows the user to decay the learning rate by a predefined factor (such that lr <-- lr / decay_factor) at specific epochs, or alternatively at all epochs.

   - `analyze_datasets.py` - analyzes all the datasets in the specified folder by counting the number of images per class per set (train, validation, test), and creates a CSV file with the results and a plot of the (normalized) distribution for all sets.